toladata/Knowledgebase/en/12-learn-toladata/send-your-system-requests.md

 With that amount of detail in a ticket, we are able to start working on a solution right away.
 You can also attach a screenshot of the page you seeing error in.

-To help when entering a Feature Request or Enhancement, focus on the business problem and priority of the request,  not the solution, so our developers can focus on the correct path, to add the requested features.
+When submitting a ticket, focus on describing the business problem and try to prioritize your request.
+Our developers will do the rest and come up with a solution!

 ### **Three types of tickets you can submit**